List of Marimar (2007 TV series) characters: Angelika Santibañez

 Her diabolicalness is purely undesirable as when she met her real mother, she eventually killed her to take her money and uses it to get revenge at Marimar.
 Angelika confirmed that she is also Aldama and will not stop until she gets Marimar's trust again.
 After she planned to make Rodrigo shot her in her back, she gain Marimar's trust and continues her evil plan.
 She first blackmail and killed Esperanza (the former cruel aunt of Marimar), and frames up her again.
 After that, Marimar tells her that she wants see her, the two see each other in a cultural center then Angelika shows her gun and fires her many times, then Angelika confess all her evil deeds she did to her like when she orders Nicandro and Natalia to burn the house of her adoptive grandparents, and when she killed her own mother, Innocencia and Esperanza, then the authorities showed up and attempt to escape them, she and Marimar had a catfight but was able to knock her down, she drives a car and hit Marimar.
 Her car was shot by the police and was arrested.
 She was sent to a hospital along with Marimar, Monica betrays her and injects syringe to her to get blood to save Marimar which made Angelika woke up and turns into a berserk beast who attacks Monica.
 Now the court hearing said that she is guilty with several crimes such as parricide, attempted murder, kidnapping, and more as she was sentenced to life imprisonment or reclusión perpetua.
 Renato orders the female inmates to bully and bruise Angelika.
 After she teams up and created a plan with her violent adoptive father to escape the jail and kidnap Sergio and Cruzita which she succeeded.
 She planned to kill them all including Marimar but failed when she got her hand cut off and rides a helicopter, she was kicked by Marimar and fell, and got dragged into a pond, where she was eaten by a group of crocodiles, serving that as her ultimate fate.

-Renato Santibañez
+Renato Santibanez

 Portrayed by Richard Gomez.
 He is the arrogant and violent father of Sergio who married Angelika.
 Later on, he collaborated with Sergio and Marimar to bring down Angelika.